kbrownlees/reselect-change-memoize/README.md

 selector({ initial: 'state' });
 ```

-Alternatively, using the basic logging create selector
+Alternatively, to use the inbuilt logging create selector, simply import createSelector from
+reselect-change-memoize rather than reselect.

 ```js
 import { createSelector } from 'reselect-change-memoize';